+I have stuck with carbon fiber for quit a long time because I feel it’s the best gun cleaning rod available.
 I have used many gun cleaning rods and shotgun cleaning rods in the past 35 years.
-I can tell you which ones are the best, at least in my opinion and why.
+I can tell you which ones work the best, at least in my opinion and why.

 - Hoppes Elite carbon fiber

 - Gunslick carbon fiber

 - Dewey Nylon Coated

 - Ball Bearings in handle for easy rotation

 Gunslick carbon fiber gun cleaning rod above used on my Glocks.
 Here is where I bought this one…Shop at Amazon.com